How Should I Talk to a Newly Sober Person?You are here:

 - Things.
 Someone in recovery must avoid any objects that remind them of their substance use.
 The objects may be items such as empty wine and liquor bottles, empty pill bottles, or movies, books, or magazines that encourage substance use.

-How We Help a Newly Sober Person at Design for Change
+How We Enhance the Recovery Process at Design for Change

 At Design for Change Recovery, we understand that addiction is a complex disorder composed of mental, emotional, and physical issues that must be addressed simultaneously for lasting results.
 For that reason, we provide a comprehensive, individualized approach to treatment that works.
 But, we don’t stop there.